bbauska/W3Cx-5of5/README.md

 <h4>Other tools</h4>

-There are many other online IDEs and new ones appear each year.
-If you want a real, heavyweight online IDE that has nearly all the features offered by &quot;big IDEs&quot; such as Eclipse, NetBeans and WebStorm, take a look at the
+<p>There are many other online IDEs and new ones appear each year.
+If you want a real,
+heavyweight online IDE that has nearly all the features offered by &quot;big IDEs&quot; such as Eclipse, NetBeans and WebStorm, take a look at the
 <a href="https://c9.io/">Cloud9 IDE</a>.
 It&apos;s free and will enable you to
 develop huge projects, that can include many files, it supports uploaded assets such as images, videos and sound files.
 Furthermore, like Google Docs, it will support multiple users working at the same time on the same project, even on the same file.
-It&apos;s a real collaborative environment.
+It&apos;s a real collaborative environment.</p>

-Michel Buffa, author of this course, developed a whole multitrack audio player this way.
+<p>Michel Buffa, author of this course, developed a whole multitrack audio
+player this way.
 This application is <a href="https://mainline.i3s.unice.fr/">
 available online</a>.
-(See also screenshots below:)
+(See also screenshots below:)</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 17. multitrack audio player (12) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">